skillrepos/diy-gen-ai/labs.md

 code simple-app.py
 ```

 3. Enter the code below in the *simple-app.py* file and then save when done.
-(Again, you can change the content to whatever you want.)
+(Again, you can change the *content* strings to whatever you want.)
 ```
 from openai import OpenAI